autopkg/bkerns-recipes/README.md

 Download, JSS, Munki, and Pkg recipes for TechSmith Snagit.

-Munki and Pkg recipes include a preinstall script that removes an existing version prior to install, and a postinstall script that sets a number of first-run preferences.
-Also, the postinstall uses the optional `SNAGIT_KEY` input value to key the install with your registration key, if desired.
+The Download recipe includes a `PREINSTALL_SCRIPT` input value that removes an existing version prior to install, and a `POSTINSTALL_SCRIPT` input value to key the install with your registration key.
+These scripts are referenced by the Munki (both) and Pkg (preinstall only) recipes, and can be modified in an override if desired.
+To use the Munki, Pkg, or subsequent child recipes, a license key must be provided in an override via the `SNAGIT_KEY` input, which will license Snagit during the installation.

 To use `SNAGIT_KEY`, create an override and
   * For v2020 and newer: